argshook/zettelkasten/create-pr-with-openai.md

 date-modified: 2023-07-18
 ---

-Creating, reviewing, and merging pull requests (PRs) is an integral part of collaborative software development.
-These PRs, crafted for human understanding, should be easy to read and comprehend.

 Developers who push numerous PRs daily can understand the taxing effort it takes to consistently pull-off comprehensive titles and descriptions.
-After writing great commit messages there should be no need to again write the PR description (essentially the same thing in a slightly different format).
+After writing great commit messages there should be no need to again write the PR description - it's essentially the same thing in a different format.

-Wouldn't it be nice to automate these repetitive tasks without sacrificing clarity and consistency?

-Facing this problem far too often I decided to automate the process of creating PRs.
-And not only just pushing code with `gh pr create`, but also generating values for title and description.
+I decided to automate the process of creating PRs.
+Not only pushing code with `gh pr create`, but also generating values for title and description.

-Using python as a glue to combine Git, GitHub CLI (`gh`), and OpenAI's API, I ended up with a simple script.
+Using `python` as a glue to combine Git, GitHub CLI (`gh`), and OpenAI's API, I ended up with a simple script.

 I chose to put it as `,pr-create` command.
-Now this command is always available in my terminal session and the comma (`,`) at the start makes sure it will never clash with any other command.
-Neat!
+The comma (`,`) is just to make sure my script does not clash with some other command.

 ## Script Overview